Founded by concerned waterfowlers and forsighted conservationists in 1937, Ducks Unlimited has taken a continental, landscape approach

 and members, DU has conserved more than 13 million acres of waterfowl habitat across North America.

-DU's mission is to conserve, restore, and manage wetlands and associated habitats for North America's waterfowl.
+is to conserve, restore, and manage wetlands and associated habitats for North America's waterfowl.
 These habitats also benefit other wildlife and people.
-The majority of the remaining wetlands in the United States are on private land, where a large majority of all waterfowl are raised.
-To further our mission, DU supports balanced agricultural policy that can help American farmers and ranchers to be more competitive and successful in fulfilling local, national, and global needs for food, fiber, and energy.
-In addition, DU supports agricultural policy that conserves soil, water, wetlands, grasslands, and forests upon which both people and wildlife depend.
-The Farm Bill is the most effective tool for conserving wildlife habitat on private land, and it's DU's objective that both waterfowl and their habitats benefit from this policy.
+The majority of the remaining wetlands in the United States are on private land, where most waterfowl are raised, migrate and winter.
+To further our mission, DU supports balanced agricultural policies that can help American farmers and ranchers be more competitive and successful in meeting demands for food, fiber, and energy.
+In addition, DU supports agricultural policies that conserve soil, water, wetlands, grasslands, and forests that people and wildlife depend on.
+The Farm Bill is the most effective tool for conserving wildlife habitat on private land, which is central to DU’s mission.